ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Working Group Chairs are responsible for ensuring that any policy they adopt is enforced and maintained.

+Repositories MUST include a copy or reference to the policy that applies to managing any documents they contain.
 Updating the README or CONTRIBUTING file in the repository with details of the process ensures that the process is recorded in a stable location other than the mailing list archive.
-This also makes any working group policies available to casual contributors who might only interact with the GitHub repository.
+This also makes any Working Group policies available to casual contributors who might only interact with the GitHub repository.

 GitHub prominently links to the CONTRIBUTING on certain pages.
 This file SHOULD be used in preference to the README for information that new contributors need.